-(7) Enemy Courses of Action (COAs)

-- (a) Most Likely Course of Action.
-The strategic goal of the NT occupation of Panay and Palawan is for a political solution to foster Panayan independence under NT sponsorship and not to escalate the conflict further.
-This means that at the strategic level, NT will be careful not to portray itself as an occupying aggressor.
-It is likely that NT will limit its military presence on Panay and Palawan to that of a Marine Division and supporting maritime and air elements.
-It is highly unlikely that NT will reinforce the Marine BTG on Panay with significant additional ground elements, but holding enough combat power to deter or defeat any offensive attacks by Coalition Forces.
-In the event of CF landing ground forces on Panay, the NTMEF will utilise SPF and local insurgents to disrupt TG 667.2 activities before using maneuver and fortified defensive positions to defeat or cause attrition to TG 667.2 elements.
-The NTMEF will continue to maintain the TEZ with combat air patrols and surface warship patrols.
+- (7) Enemy Courses of Action (COAs) - (a) Most Likely Course of Action.
+The strategic goal of the OV occupation of Panay is for a political solution to foster Panayan independence under OV sponsorship and not to escalate the conflict further.
+This means that at the strategic level, OV will be careful not to portray itself as an occupying aggressor.
+It is likely that OV will limit its military presence on Panay to that of a Marine Brigade and supporting maritime and air elements.
+It is highly unlikely that OV will reinforce the Marine BTG on Panay with significant additional ground elements, but holding enough combat power to deter or defeat any offensive attacks by Coalition Forces.
+In the event of CF landing ground forces on Panay, the SFMEF will utilise SPF and local insurgents to disrupt TG 667.2 activities before using maneuver and fortified defensive positions to defeat or cause attrition to TG 667.2 elements.
+The SFMEF will continue to maintain the TEZ with combat air patrols and surface warship patrols.
 They will remain in a defensive posture until hostilities commence.
-Additionally, the NTMEF will likely aim to cause attrition of TG 667.2 in order to force a diplomatic solution.
-The NTMEF will use information warfare to discredit TG 667.2 and BX Defense Forces, challenge the legitimacy the BX government, tell its "liberation of ethnic Torbians" story and promote its claim to support Panayan independence. - (b) Most Dangerous Course of Action.
-The NTMEF will reinforce the ground forces on Panay with an additional Marine BTG (likely the 2nd Marine BTG as the 1st is currently under strength and on a lower readiness cycle).
-With that amount of combat power, the NTMEF may be able to capture the southern city of Iloilo and occupy the entire island of Panay.
-If Coalition Forces have been successful in degrading NTMEF capability prior to ground operations, the NTMEF may commit to capturing Iloilo with just the 3rd Marine BTG or commit to attacking TG 667.2 ground forces before the Land Component can commence offensive operations on Panay.
-The NTMEF will use information warfare to discredit TG 667.2 and BX Defense Forces, challenge the legitimacy of the BX government, tell its "liberation of ethnic Torbians" story and promote its claim to support Panayan independence.

-c.
-Friendly Forces.

-(1) Coalition Intelligence Capability.
-Coalition intelligence organizations, including those nested within the CJTF will provide all-source intelligence utilising all possible means, including the establishment of a Multi-National intelligence operations center that will serve as a central all-source intelligence fusion center supporting operations in the JFAO.
+Additionally, the SFMEF will likely aim to cause attrition of TG 667.2 in order to force a diplomatic solution.
+The SFMEF will use information warfare to discredit TG 667.2 and BX Defense Forces, challenge the legitimacy the BX government, tell its "liberation of ethnic Olvanans" story and promote its claim to support Panayan independence. - (b) Most Dangerous Course of Action.
+The SFMEF will reinforce the ground forces on Panay with an additional Marine BTG (likely the 2nd Marine BTG as the 3rd is currently under strength and on a lower readiness cycle).
+With that amount of combat power, the SFMEF may be able to capture the southern city of Iloilo and occupy the entire island of Panay.
+If Coalition Forces have been successful in degrading SFMEF capability prior to ground operations, the SFMEF may commit to capturing Iloilo with just the 1st Marine BTG or commit to attacking TG 667.2 ground forces before the Land Component can commence offensive operations on Panay.
+The SFMEF will use information warfare to discredit TG 667.2 and BX Defense Forces, challenge the legitimacy of the BX government, tell its "liberation of ethnic Olvanans" story and promote its claim to support Panayan independence. - c.
+Friendly Forces. - (1) Coalition Intelligence Capability.
+Coalition intelligence organizations, including those nested within the CJTF will provide all-source intelligence utilising all possible means, including the establishment of a Multi-National intelligence operations center that will serve as a central all-source intelligence fusion center supporting operations in the JFAO. - 2.
+Mission a.
+TG 667.2 intelligence conducts intelligence operations in order to enable operations against the 1st Marine BTG and affiliated groups in Panay.